Welcome to today's edition of the Rush 24-7 podcast.

 Interesting, interesting.

-Uh I would be fascinated to see the effect that would have on the Politburo in Beijing.
+I would be fascinated to see the effect that would have on the Politburo in Beijing.

-This morning, two two speeches.
+This morning, two speeches.

 Alan West, absolute truth in a pithy, beautifully phrased soundbite that gets the choice facing the United States.

-one eight hundred two eight two two eight eight two Mark Stein in for rush on Open Line Friday.
+1-800-282-2882, Mark Stein in for Rush on Open Line Friday.

-Uh but I don't I wouldn't I wouldn't necessarily believe that.
+But I wouldn't necessarily believe that.

 It's that low.

-But the monarchical urge persists even in a two and a third century old Republic.
+But the monarchical urge persists even in a two-and-a-third century old republic.

-Don't doubt don't doubt it, don't doubt it.
+Don't doubt it.

 What do you think Obama's all about?

-I always find this uh odd when I'm um speaking around America, and somebody asks me, Well, who do you want to be the guy that matches Obama?
+And somebody asked me, well, who do you want to be the guy that matches Obama?

 I don't want a monarchical figure.